Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mỹ-Trung Quốc khó phân thắng bại, Nga bị ‘trói chân’, cờ đã đến tay EU?

 In the early 1990s, as the Cold War faded into memory, the Maastricht Treaty established the existence of the European Union (EU).
-Since then, the EU has struggled to compete for position in an international order increasingly structured around three poles: America, Asia and Europe.
+Since then, the EU has struggled to compete for status in an international order increasingly structured around three poles: America, Asia and Europe.

 Where does the EU stand?